Autonomous-Agent-Team/Awesome-GUI-Agent-Safety/README.md

 ## How to Add a Paper

-Please add your entry to `update_template_or_data/update_paper_list.md` following the format shown below.
+- Please add your entry to `update_template_or_data/update_paper_list.md` following the format shown below.
 Once your update is complete, submit a pull request to the main repository.
 After the pull request is merged, the GitHub Actions workflow will automatically update the main `README.md`, as well as the keyword and environment grouping files, sorted by date.

-You may include multiple keywords for your entry.
+- You can include multiple keywords for your entry.
 However, to ensure consistency across the repository, we recommend selecting the most relevant keywords that are already in use whenever possible.

 <details>
 <summary>Format example and explanation</summary>